decentralized-identity/org/work-item-lifecycle.md

 ## Work Item

-A work item considered a DIF work item once the status of the item reaches one of the stages mentioned in the Deliverable Development Process (above).
+A work item is considered a DIF work item once the status of the item reaches one of the stages mentioned in the Deliverable Development Process (above).
 Each DIF work item must be concluded and developed under the https://github.com/decentralized-identity organization's repository to be considered part of the Deliverable Development Process, making it a DIF work item.